micro-os-plus/micro-test-plus-xpack/README.md

 #### Explicit namespace

-If, for any reasons, the definitions in the `micro-test-plus` namespace interfere with application definitions, it is recommended to use the comparator functions, which can be more easily invoked with explicit namespaces, possibly aliased to shorter names.
+If for any reasons, the definitions in the `micro-test-plus` namespace interfere with application definitions, it is recommended to use the comparator functions, which can be more easily invoked with explicit namespaces, possibly aliased to shorter names.